dotnet/AspNetCore.Docs/aspnetcore/release-notes/aspnetcore-5.0.md

 ### Model binding and validation with C# 9 record types

 [C# 9 record types](/dotnet/csharp/whats-new/csharp-9#record-types) can be used with model binding in an MVC controller or a Razor Page.
-Record types are a great way to model data being transmitted over the network.
+Record types are a good way to model data being transmitted over the network.

 For example, the following `PersonController` uses the `Person` record type with model binding and form validation: